nih-cfde/the-fair-cookbook/content/recipes/15/4/lincs.md

 # Experience from LINCS

-A cookbook documenting the ETL process of fitting the LINCS data to the C2M2.
+A cookbook recipe documenting the easy extract & transform (ETL) process of fitting the LINCS data into the C2M2 model.

 **Authors**: [Daniel J. B. Clarke](https://orcid.org/0000-0003-3471-7416)